dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTimerJobState/readme.md

-**Description**
+﻿# Description

 This resource is used to configure a timer job and make sure it is in a specific state.
 The resource can be used to enable or disabled the job and configure the schedule of the job.

 The schedule parameter has to be written in the SPSchedule format (https://technet.microsoft.com/en-us/library/ff607916.aspx).
 Examples are:
  - Every 5 minutes between 0 and 59